Hassan-Ashfaq/Matrix-Multiplication-Algorithms-Using-MPI/README.md

 # Matrix-Multiplication-Algorithms-Using-MPI
-In this Project, I implemented Matrix Multiplication Algorithum Using MPI.
-The Matrix Algorithum Split Matrix into Chunks &amp; Preform Multiplication Using MPI.
+In this Project, I implemented Matrix Multiplication Algorithm Using MPI.
+The Matrix Algorithm Split Matrix into Chunks & Preform Multiplication Using MPI.